kohesive/klutter/core/README.md

 Other properties, fluent methods, hasXYZ() methods, clearXYZ() methods, and more can be seen by exploring the `UriBuilder` class.

 When an instance is full built, you can `toString()`, `toURI()` or `build()` (as Immutable copy) the URI.

+### Collections

+* `batch` - for Sequence and Iterable, batch a sequence into a sequence of lists of max N size
+* `lazyBatch` - A purely Lazy batch must have the source consumed to progress, but does not need to materialize a list per iteration (is a combination of batch+forEach)

 ### JDK 7 Extensions (in module klutter/klutter-core-jdk7 or higher JDK)